Doorkee

 7.4.
 Changing Your Choice

-You can change your consent at any time:
+You can change your cookie settings at any time:

-• Via the "Cookie settings" link in the Platform footer.
+• Via the "Cookie preferences" link in the Platform footer.

-• By clearing your browser cookies (which removes dk_pdpl_v1 and re-shows the banner on next visit).
+• By clearing your browser cookies (which removes dk_pdpl_v1 and re-shows the first-visit notice on your next visit).

-Withdrawing analytics or marketing consent stops the corresponding scripts (Google Tag Manager, Microsoft Clarity, PostHog Inc.) from loading on subsequent page loads.
+Turning off analytics, session recording, or marketing stops the corresponding scripts (Google Analytics 4, Google Tag Manager, PostHog Inc., Microsoft Clarity) from loading on subsequent page loads.
 Scripts already loaded into the current page continue running until you navigate or refresh; you can force immediate effect by reloading the page.

 7.5.
 No Third-Party Advertising Cookies